dusk-network/plonk/docs/notes-pp.md

-These basic properties are used in the construction of zero knowledge proofs and when the inividual permutations are described, they are often compounded into polynomials which describe these many
+These basic properties are used in the construction of zero knowledge proofs and when the individual permutations are described, they are often compounded into polynomials which describe these many